lsprangers/lsprangers.github.io/docs/aws_sap/COMPUTE_AND_LOAD_BALANCING.md

 #### On-Prem Integration

 ##### Amazon ECS Anywhere
-- Run containers on customer managed infrastructure
+- Run containers on customer managed infrastructure, i.e. on-premise
 - Use the ECS control plane to manage containers on premise
     - Need ECS Container Agent and SSM agents on our computerss
     - Both agents register with AWS services, and then you can spin up containers on-prem